Tedd L. Mitchell, M.D.

 As health editor and a weekly columnist for USA Weekend from 1998 to 2010, Dr. Mitchell published more than 600 articles.
 He received the 2006 Clarion Award and the 2008 Walter C. Alvarez Award for Excellence in Medical Communication from the American Medical Writers Association.
 His writings led to collaborative efforts with other health experts, culminating in the publication of the books Fit to Lead (2004 St. Martin’s press), Move Yourself (2008 Wiley Press) and Fit to Lead 2 (2012).

 In 2002, Dr. Mitchell was appointed by President George W. Bush to the President’s Council for Physical Fitness and Sports and served until 2009.
 During his term, he was engaged in efforts that changed the President’s test from one that was fitness based to one that is health based.

 Dr. Mitchell is married to Dr. Janet Tornelli-Mitchell.
 They met while in medical school and practiced together for nearly two decades.
-The Mitchells have three children, Katherine, an assistant district attorney in Dallas, Charlie, a petroleum engineer in Houston, and Chris, an undergraduate student at Texas Tech University.
+The Mitchells have three children, Katherine, an assistant district attorney, Charlie, a petroleum engineer, and Chris, who is currently attending graduate school.